gmilibak/gmilibak.github.io/DesignPatterns.md

 #### Abstract Factory

 - provides an interface to create families of related or dependent objects without specifying their concrete classes
+- the related objects share an interface too
+- components
+  - abstract factory: interface or abstract class that declares methods where each method is responsible for creating a specific type of object
+  - concrete factory: class that implements the **abstract factory**.
+Each factory is responsible for creating products that are consistent with each other
+  - abstract product: interface or abstract class that declares the commonalities for a type of object
+  - concrete product: class that implements the **abstract product**.
+Represent the actual product instances created by concrete factories.
+Different factories create different concrete products
+  - client code uses the abstract factory and defines the concrete factory to be used through a parameter

 ```java
 interface Button {